-As part of its commitment to ensuring animal welfare, Moncler demands and verifies that all its down suppliers comply with the strict requirements of the DIST Protocol (Down Integrity System & Traceability), first implemented in 2015, regulating farming standards, respect for the animal, down traceability, and down technical quality.
+In order to ensure animal welfare, Moncler demands and verifies that all its down suppliers comply with the strict requirements of Moncler’s DIST Technical Protocol (Down Integrity System and Traceability).
+First implemented in 2015, it regulates farming standards, respect for animal welfare, down traceability and technical quality.
 Moncler only purchases down that is DIST-certified.

-Among the key principles of the Protocol that must be respected across the entire supply chain:
+Among the core principles of the Protocol that must be respected across the entire supply chain:

 • down must be derived exclusively from farmed geese and as a by-product of the food chain;